nazmul-karim170/CNLL/README.md

 Make sure the ".npy" files for different tasks are in the same data folder.
 Check "data_path" argument in "Train_cifar_CNLL.py".
 Also, please make sure noise mode and noise ratio are consistent with the task specification.

-For CIFAR10 asymmetric noise rate of 40% experiment-
+For the CIFAR10 asymmetric noise rate of 40% experiment-

 	python Train_cifar_CNLL.py --dataset cifar10 --noise_mode asym --r 0.4